Garda Síochána College: Access

 The main artery to the town of Templemore is the N62 National route.
 Travelling north on this route from Templemore connects to the main Dublin-Limerick motorway (M7 – Junction 22) and Roscrea.
 Travelling south on the route connects to Thurles and then the main Dublin-Cork motorway (M8 / N8 – Junction 6 Horse and Jockey).
 The N62 originates in Athlone.
 The college is accessible off N62 in Templemore at southern end of Templemore (towards Thurles).

-To the east, the R433 connects Templemore to the M8 / N8 at a more northerly point (Junction 3) via the villages of Clonmore and Errill and the town of Rathdowney in Co.Laois.
+To the east, the R433 connects Templemore to the M8 / N8 at a more northerly point (Junction 3) via the villages of Clonmore and Errill and the town of Rathdowney in County Laois.
 Alternatively, the motorway may be accessed via the village of Templetuohy.
 To the west, the R501, tracking the Devil's Bit mountain range, goes to Borrisoleigh.

 Templemore railway station is on the Dublin-Cork railway line operated by Iarnród Éireann.
 There are direct trains to and from stations like Dublin Heuston railway station (8 trains avg), Thurles (9 trains avg) Cork (4 trains avg) and Limerick (4 trains avg) daily.
 The college is approximately 2 km from Templemore railway station.